This article was originally published on April 3, 2012 but we think it still rocks!

 You’ve designed various software for origami production.
 Can you explain what this is used for?

 The ORI-REVO is software for designing 3D origami that has rotational symmetry.
 This software can generate a variety of shapes.
 It is sometimes difficult to believe that the shape is realizable by simply folding a single sheet of paper.
 I was asked many times, “Is this really made with a single sheet of paper?”
 Therefore I developed the ORI-REVO-MORTH which shows the animation of folding and un-folding origami.
 With this software, the user can see how the 3D origami is made from just a sheet of paper.

 After designing a 3D origami structure with your software, do you then fold it by hand?
-Please describe the physical production process.

 I use a cutting plotter, which has a blade, to score folding lines.
 Then I fold it by hand.
 Although it is easy to design complicated shapes with the software, it is sometimes too difficult to make with a sheet of real paper.
 I failed many times just after I started studying origami.
-Now I’m used to and now I rarely fail.
+Now I’m used to it and now I rarely fail.

 The collaboration with Mr. Issey Miyake was a wonderful event for me.
 I didn’t have any idea about how to apply origami technology for clothing design.
 Because the folded 3D shape made with paper is fixed, I was surprised when I saw the shape of the cloth transform smoothly.
 I learned that the difference of the property of materials generates an unexpected effect.

-Currently I’m collaborating with some industrial companies.
-As one accomplishment, the folds from 3D origami are going to be used for the design of baking bowls.
 I’m happy when technology of origami is recognized as a useful tool for designing industrial products.

 [Photos: Jun Mitani]